AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-toolchain/index.md

 This is sample code, not actually a tool.
 But the [uxp-ui-kitchen-sink-plugin](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/ui-kitchen-sink) is very useful in showing the kinds of controls you can use in UXP.
 It covers both Spectrum and native controls.

 ### HTML Playground
-The [HTML PLayground](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/ui-playground) plugin is designed to make it simple to test out simple HTML layouts in Photoshop using UXP's layout engine.
+The [HTML PLayground](https://github.com/AdobeDocs/uxp-photoshop-plugin-samples/tree/main/ui-playground) plugin is designed to make it easy to test out simple HTML layouts in Photoshop using UXP's layout engine.
 To use this, install the plugin using the UXP Developer Tool.

 ### batchPlay Logger for ExtendScript developers